ayaangrover/loop/README.md

-# Loop — Minimal MP3 Player
+# Loop: Compact MP3 Player

 Loop is a compact MP3 player that's designed to be simple and portable.